FocusOnFoundationsNonprofit/public-corpus-tools/docs/codeindex/all_source_code_dev.md

     pass
 #if __name__ == "__main__":
     initialize_nltk(silent=False)
-    test_text = 'Humorously, school is about college, and college is about getting a job and sustaining a life.
+    test_text = "Humorously, school is about college, and college is about getting a job and sustaining a life.
 And only then, *in your twen ties*, can food and bathing and clothes and entertainment be about those things in themselves.
-Shouldn’t childhood be the time when kids are free to explore those things that are integral to life, to learn about and develop relationships with them for their own sake?
-The magic of childhood is that kids don’t have dependents or even a responsibility to ensure their own sur vival, so it is precisely during this time that a person is most free to engage with the world directly.' print(remove_extraneous_spaces_in_words(test_text, verbose=True))
+Shouldn't childhood be the time when kids are free to explore those things that are integral to life, to learn about and develop relationships with them for their own sake?
+The magic of childhood is that kids don't have dependents or even a responsibility to ensure their own sur vival, so it is precisely during this time that a person is most free to engage with the world directly." print(remove_extraneous_spaces_in_words(test_text, verbose=True))

-### MARKDOWN (1,627 tokens)
+### MARKDOWN (2,002 tokens)
 def convert_csv_to_md_table(csv_content):
     """
     Convert CSV content to a markdown table.